brynrgnzls/demo-repo/NOTES.md

         => What is different from before
         => What's the reason for the change
         => Anything to watch out for / anything particularly remarkable

+  Merge Conflict
+    - occurs when code is integrated from different source